jyoung15/dashboard-api-go/client/docs/GetNetworkSwitchAccessPolicies200ResponseInnerRadius.md

 `func (o *GetNetworkSwitchAccessPolicies200ResponseInnerRadius) HasReAuthenticationInterval() bool`

 HasReAuthenticationInterval returns a boolean if a field has been set.

+### GetCache

+`func (o *GetNetworkSwitchAccessPolicies200ResponseInnerRadius) GetCache() GetNetworkSwitchAccessPolicies200ResponseInnerRadiusCache`

+GetCache returns the Cache field if non-nil, zero value otherwise.

+### GetCacheOk

+`func (o *GetNetworkSwitchAccessPolicies200ResponseInnerRadius) GetCacheOk() (*GetNetworkSwitchAccessPolicies200ResponseInnerRadiusCache, bool)`

+GetCacheOk returns a tuple with the Cache field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCache

+`func (o *GetNetworkSwitchAccessPolicies200ResponseInnerRadius) SetCache(v GetNetworkSwitchAccessPolicies200ResponseInnerRadiusCache)`

+SetCache sets Cache field to given value.

+### HasCache

+`func (o *GetNetworkSwitchAccessPolicies200ResponseInnerRadius) HasCache() bool`

+HasCache returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)